 With all that said, I am still very interested in what this series has to offer.
 The art is still blended well, the interactions between the characters still holds true to form, and I am still not sure how they are going to outsmart Q as he seems on to their schemes.

-Finally, the cliffhanger that this issue leaves of off will undoubtedly hold me over to issue four.
-As a fan of Deep Space Nine, I believe that Q’s next obstacle will truly be challenge for the Starfleet officers but maybe even the trio as well.
+Finally, the cliffhanger that Star Trek: The Q Conflict #3 leaves of off will undoubtedly hold me over to issue four.
+As a fan of Deep Space Nine, I believe that Q’s next obstacle will truly be challenging for the Starfleet officers but maybe even the trio as well.